-H-1B Visa Interview Questions Guide for 2024
+H-1B Visa Interview Questions Guide for 2025

 The H-1B Visa Interview Experience

 When you arrive at the consulate, you will most likely be asked to wait for your number to be called depending on how busy that particular consulate is.
-Be sure to have all of your documents in an order that makes it easy for the officer to locate the items he or she needs.
+We recommend you arrive at the consulate well in advance to account for any delays.
+Be prepared for extensive waits.

-What are the H-1B Interview Documents to Bring?
+What H-1B Interview Documents Should I Bring?

 • A valid passport that will not expire before the end of your visa validation period